melinahafelt/draft_for_now_removelater/README.md

 ## 2. LGD Dataset: Event-Based Simulation

-The LGD dataset (`lgd_event_dataset.csv`) extends the PD concept with a more complex, event-based structure to reflect how LGD is modeled in production systems.
+The LGD dataset (`lgd_dataset.csv`) extends the PD concept with a more complex, event-based structure to reflect how LGD is modeled in production systems.

 Each customer may have multiple rows, representing key credit lifecycle events: